Dear Kinship Caregiver Working with Clark County Family Services (CCFS/DFS),

 Step Four: You, and everyone over 18 in the home, will need to complete a second set of fingerprints.
 Your Foster Kinship Family Advocate will make the appointment with you.

 Step Six: You will provide a negative TB test and a completed physical form by your doctor.
-If you are caring for a child under 12 months, you will need to provide proof of a flu shot and Tdap booster.
+If you are caring for a child under 12 months, you will need to provide proof of a recent flu shot and Tdap booster.

 Step Seven: You will complete Adult, Child, and Infant CPR Training.
 Foster Kinship offers free courses that are offered both fully in-person or hybrid (Online & In-Person components).
 Childcare is provided.